 We’re a team of driven, passionate people looking to make positive change in the world.
 We take pride in the transformative change our connections bring to women, families, and communities.

 We are a non-profit organization based in Edmonton, Alberta.
 We offer programs and support services to help unemployed and underemployed women explore and connect to careers that pay above a living wage.
 Careers that not only support their own security but often that of their children.

-We primarily work with women who are underemployed or unemployed and focus on removing common barriers to financial independence.
-These barriers include access to affordable housing, academic readiness, access to affordable childcare and more.
+We help remove common barriers to financial independence.
+These barriers include employment training, access to affordable housing, academic readiness, access to affordable childcare and more.
 Over the last 20 years, we’ve grown to become a trusted name in our focus industries for introductory training and inspiring more women to explore career opportunities in these areas.

 To foster economic security for women facing barriers to entry in a workforce where they are traditionally underrepresented.